AlexandruJurju/LeetCode-Problems/LeetCode/Code Solutions.md

 ##
 ### Java
 #### Method 1 - use 2 pointers to move in the array and a hashset to store the seen characters
-When you see a character that isn't in the hashset add it and increase right index, recalculate max with current hashset size When you see a character that is in the hashset, remove it, increase left pointer
+When you see a character that isn't in the hashset add it and increase right index, recalculate max with current hashset size.
+When you see a character that is in the hashset, remove it, increase left pointer

 ```
 public static int lengthOfLongestSubstring(String s) {